faceit/frontend-coding-challenge/CHALLENGE.md

 ## Finished?

-- Push your work to your fork on GitHub.
+- Push your work to your private GitHub repository.
-- Give read access to `faceit-frontend-coding-challenge` in your forked repository.
+- Give read access to `faceit-frontend-coding-challenge` in your private GitHub repository.